 Shenzhou-14 astronauts enter Mengtian lab module

-BEIJING, Nov.
-3 (Xinhua) -- The Shenzhou-14 astronauts successfully entered the Mengtian lab module of China's space station Tiangong at 3:12 p.m.
-(Beijing Time) on Thursday, according to the China Manned Space Agency.
+The Shenzhou-14 astronauts successfully entered the Mengtian lab module of China's space station Tiangong at 3:12 pm (Beijing Time) on Thursday, according to the China Manned Space Agency.

-Following up, the Shenzhou-14 crew in the space station will welcome the subsequent arrival of the Tianzhou-5 cargo craft and Shenzhou-15 crewed spaceship, the agency said.

-The Shenzhou-14 and Shenzhou-15 crew members will then conduct the first in-orbit crew rotation in China's space history.

 (Web editor: Cai Hairuo, Liang Jun)